brianhouse/art_and_code/units/0_algorithm/getting_started.md

 [Download Processing](https://processing.org/download/) for whichever operating system you are using

 - On Windows, you'll have a .zip file.
 Double-click it, and drag the folder inside to a location on your hard disk.
-It could be Program Files or simply the desktop, but the important thing is for the processing folder to be pulled out of that .zip file.
+It could be in Program Files or simply the desktop, but the important thing is for the Processing folder to be pulled out of that .zip file.
 Then double-click processing.exe to start.

 - The Mac OS X version is also a .zip file.
 Double-click it and drag the Processing icon to the Applications folder.
 Then double-click the Processing icon to start.